 The honey you use can be characterful and not particularly sweet; remember honey is much more complex than sugar, and can range from treacly, nutty and even mildly bitter.
 Most honey is polyfloral – meaning the nectar has been taken from different floral sources – and is generally known as ‘wildflower’.
 Monofloral honey is when the bees have taken nectar from only one plant species (although the jury is out on whether a honey can ever be truly singular, because bees aren’t that picky and like all sorts), and the flavour is more pronounced.
 Some of the most highly prized honey comes from Sicily: orange blossom, the honey from zagara (the flower of the lemon tree), chestnut and thyme.
-Sardinian honey from strawberry plants has a uniquely bitter flavour and is light green in hue.
+Sardinian bitter honey comes from the autumnal flowering of the strawberry tree and is light green in hue.
 This ice cream recipe comes originally from Provence where they use lavender honey from their famous fields.
 There are fields of lavender here in Mediterranean southern California too, of course, as well as some wonderful urban honey around LA.
 Happy honey hunting.*

 Honey ice cream

 Adapted from Invitation to Mediterranean Cooking by Claudia Roden